Ultimaker TPU Filament

 Note: Do not use the adhesion sheets for Ultimaker TPU 95A.
 The adhesion is so strong that the sheet will tear after the removal of the first 3D print.

-A brim is the default build plate adhesion method in the Ultimaker TPU 95A print profiles in Ultimaker Cura.
+A brim is the default build plate adhesion type in the Ultimaker TPU 95A print profiles in Ultimaker Cura.
 A brim consists of extra lines printed around the perimeter of the initial layers of your model.
 This ensures reliable adhesion to the build plate.

-Ultimaker TPU 95A is not prone to warping or delamination and prints reliably without additional accessories.
+Ultimaker TPU 95A is not prone to warping or delamination, and prints reliably without additional accessories.
 However, you can try the front enclosure included in the Advanced 3D Printing Kit (for the Ultimaker 2+ or Ultimaker 3) to obtain more consistent and reliable results.

 Health and safety

 Ultimaker TPU 95A is safe to print when using the recommended temperature settings listed above.
-To ensure a comfortable and healthy environment, we recommend 3D printing in a well-ventilated area.
+To ensure a comfortable and healthy working environment, we recommend 3D printing in a well-ventilated area.